What is the size of the entering class?

-There is no right answer to this question, and every year we admit applicants who majored in virtually any conceivable discipline.
+There is no single answer to this question, and every year we admit applicants who majored in virtually any conceivable discipline.
 That said, the law deals with every facet of human activity, and a lawyer should be a person with a broad base of knowledge and a range of intellectual interests.
 A reasonable degree of exposure to history, literature, English composition, philosophy, political science, and economics will provide a good background for a full appreciation of the law.
 Whatever the courses selected, one should look for classes that require reading complex primary source material, analyzing it closely, and presenting well-reasoned conclusions in writing.
 One can find that preparation in almost any of the rigorous academic disciplines in a college or university.
 In most cases, law courses that are offered at the undergraduate level are less analytical and less comprehensive than those you will encounter in law school, and while they may give you some familiarity with important cases or development of doctrine, they will not be a significant advantage in law school.

 May I start the J.D. program in the spring semester?

 Does St. Thomas Law offer on-campus housing?

 St. Thomas University offers on-campus housing for law students.
-For more information about on-campus housing, please visit the Housing and Residential Life page.
+For more information about on-campus housing, please visit the Housing and Residential Life page for more information.